posit-dev/kallichore/README.md

       |    |
       |    +-- examples/server -- Example server
       |
+      +-- kcshared -- Shared code for the server and client
+      |
       +-- kcserver -- Main Kallichore server, using the kallichore_api crate
       |
       +-- kcclient -- Command-line client (for testing), using the kallichore_api crate